neezer/deinde/README.md

 # deinde

-Tool for handling semver releases
+Tool for handling semver releases from Semantic Changelog and git.

-- determine next tagged release from git history